Pet safety

 Is bay laurel toxic to dogs?

-The ASPCA lists the same toxicity status for dogs as for cats: Bay laurel is mildly toxic to pets.
+Per the ASPCA, Bay laurel (Laurus nobilis) is toxic to dogs.
 Dogs often chew more enthusiastically than cats, so a toxic plant like bay laurel is best removed from the floor and low shelves entirely.

 What happens if my pet eats bay laurel?